-Photosynthesis Process: Early Experiments
+Photosynthesis Discovery – Early Experiments

-Materials required: A healthy potted plant, a wide-mouthed glass bottle with a split cork, potassium hydroxide solution (KOH), and a starch solution.
+Materials required: A healthy potted plant, a wide-mouthed glass bottle with a split cork, potassium hydroxide solution (KOH), and starch solution.

 - Select a healthy potted plant and place it in the darkroom for two to three days to ensure leaves are free from starch.

-- In a wide mouthed glass bottle add 10-15 ml of potassium hydroxide solution and split the cork vertically.
+- In a wide-mouthed glass bottle add 10-15 ml of potassium hydroxide solution and split the cork vertically.

 - Now carefully insert half part of a leaf into a glass bottle through the split cork and the other half exposed to air.